RaviChimmalgi/Maze-Solver/README.md

 # Maze-Solver
-Maze Solver Using Random DFS
+Maze Solver Using Custom DFS

-Using an existing Java-based maze [program] ( http://algs4.cs.princeton.edu/41undirected/Maze.java.html), this solver tries to solve the maze using a custom Random Depth First Search Algorithm.
+Using an existing Java-based maze [program] ( http://algs4.cs.princeton.edu/41undirected/Maze.java.html), this solver tries to solve the maze using a custom Depth First Search Algorithm.

 ![Maze-Solver screen shot](https://github.com/RaviChimmalgi/Maze-Solver/blob/master/maze-solver.png)

-## Random DFS Algorithm
+## Custom DFS Algorithm
 1. For every location, check for possible next non visited path steps
 2. If more than 1 path, save location as decision point in a stack and pick path in order of (South, East, North, West)
 3. If possible path is zero (dead-end), then return to the last decision point and pick next non-visited available path.
 While retracing back to decision point, the path is colored black.